 BJJ Belts – In Summary

 So, that’s all you need to know about how the BJJ belt system works.

 It’s important not to put too much value on the color of your belt.
 Belts are not the goal, they’re just an indicator of your level and experience.

-Don’t get discouraged over people getting promoted ahead of you.
+Don’t get discouraged about people getting promoted ahead of you.
 Don’t look down on lower belts, or be afraid of higher belts.

 Like the classic quote from Bruce Lee says; belts are only good for holding up your pants.
 Don’t get too hung up on the color of your belt, or your training partner’s.
 Instead, focus on being better than the you from yesterday.